A slack clone in 5 lines of bash

 On the one hand, this adds tremendous complexity and increases the attack surface of the application.
 On the other hand it lets the chat display elements in a complex layout, or embed interactive widgets within the messages (such as emoji reactions), etc.

-uses one file per channel.
+suc uses one file per channel.
 This text file is meant to be displayed to the

-user with a command-line tool such as tail
+user with a command-line tool such as tail or cat.

 Before everything got shoehorned into an HTML rendering engine, people managed to display rich text, boxes, and even primitive graphics on their terminals.
 These capabilities more-or-less coalesced into something called ANSI escape codes1111: This is a very deep rabbit hole.
 If you want to dive in, I've found good starting points to be: Nick Black's "Hacking the Planet (with Notcurses).
 A Guide to TUIs and Character Graphics", the relevant section of the VT100 manual, or this list of animations. .
 Almost all terminal emulators support those.
 Together with proper UTF-8 support, they allow for the colorful, emoji-filled experience of your average corporate slack channel, with ~5% of the memory footprint.

-If you paid attention to the 5 lines of bash that suc
+If you paid attention to the 5 lines of bash that suc consists of, you have

-writes into the channel file, it does not read from it.
+noticed that while suc writes into the channel file, it does not read from it.

-.
+This job befalls to usuc.
 Why two separate binaries ?
-Because suc
+Because suc is a

 privileged binary, which runs under the powerful effective ownership of whoever